Importing Data from Excel to Create Organizational Charts

 Data in rows and columns is a suboptimal way to present metrics to make important business decisions.
 A single Excel spreadsheet rarely presents the whole picture on the numerous relevant KPIs involved in assessing a HR situation, and it fails to display the impact certain KPIs may have on the rest of the organization.
 An org chart not only displays organizational structure, but visualizes key metrics, such as performance scores, salary, and span of control.

-OrgChart can easily import Excel data to create charts and remains connected to keep it up-to-date.
+OrgChart can easily import Excel data to create charts and remain connected to keep it up-to-date.
 Chart formatting, data changes, and personnel calculations are quick and easy.
 Present charts in a variety of formats, including publishing to the company intranet, PDF or PowerPoint.
-Or break them down into departments and present them on different pages that decision makers can click through interactively.
+Or break them down into departments and present them on different pages that decision-makers can click through interactively.

 Once you select the file, it’s simply a matter of configuring the mapping of the required fields.
 If the source file already contains the required fields, OrgChart automates the mapping.
 Refresh and the chart is complete!